SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Otherworldly Blessing**
 >
 > At the start of each of their turns, the ordinator can choose one or more effects on them that can be ended by a saving throw.
-The effects instead end at the end of the ordinator's turn
+The effects instead end at the end of the ordinator's turn.

 > ☠️ **Fountains Roar, Now Free From the Earth (Villain Action 1)**
 >